 What is the Investigation?

 The Coroner is assisted by a ‘Coroner’s Officer’.
 The Coroner’s Officer will help the Coroner collect information and documents that help the Coroner decide why the person died.
-Occasionally the Coroner’s Officer would like to speak to the family or close friends as they often know important information.
+Occasionally the Coroner’s Officer will to speak to the family or close friends as they often know important information.
 If this is the case the Coroner’s Officer may visit the family or friends at home.
 Sometimes the Coroner’s Officer is also a Police Officer so might wear a police uniform.
 This is something that you should not be concerned about as the Coroner’s Inquest is not a police investigation.

 On occasion the family or close friends can be asked to formally identify the body.
-If you do not wish to do this alternative arrangements can usually be made.
+If you do not wish to do this, alternative arrangements can usually be made.

 If the cause of death is not completely clear the Coroner can ask a Pathologist to examine the body.
 This is called a ‘postmortem examination’.
 In some cases samples can be taken for testing.
 The Coroner should then ask you what you would like to happen to the samples after testing.
 In an asbestos case it is a good idea to ask the Coroner to arrange for the samples to be kept, as they might be vital evidence in a claim for compensation in the civil courts.